Open enrollment plan benefits video series

 Narrator:

-Once you reach your deductible, "co-insurance" begins.
+Once you reach your deductible, co-insurance begins.
 That’s the percentage of costs your health plan shares with you.
-For example, you may pay 20% of a covered medical expense, and your plan will pay the remaining "eighty" percent.
+For example, you may pay 20% of a covered medical expense, and your plan will pay the remaining 80%.

 Screen text: